lepidus/dataversePlugin/README.md

 A "Research Data" deposit dialog is shown in step 2 of the Submission proccess.

 Authors, moderators, editors or managers can also edit the dataset, before publication, on the Research Data tab of the submission.

+In OJS, reviewers can have access to research data files during the review process.
+Reviewers access to theses file can be restricted on Workflow Settings, so they can only see them when they agree to review the submission.

 ## Development Instructions: